 The Nara period begins with the relocation of the capital to Heijoukyou 平城京 (present-day Nara).
 The new Japanese capital was modeled after the Chinese capital of Chang'an 長安 (Jp. = Chouan), underscoring Japan’s fascination with Tang culture, sculpture, painting, and architecture.

-The Nara period might rightfully be called the Shōmu Era, for the capital in Nara during Emperor Shōmu’s reign (reigned +724 to 749) covered about 35 square miles and was home to more than a million people.
-It represented Japan's first real age of imperial splendor.
+The Nara period might rightfully be called the Shōmu Era, for the capital in Nara during Emperor Shōmu’s reign (reigned +724 to 749) was home to between 70,000 to 200,000 people and covered roughly 4.2 kilometers from east to west and 4.7 kilometers from north to south. <source: Tanaka Hidemichi> It represented Japan's first real age of imperial splendor and urban sprawl.